kumagai-group/pydefect/docs_rst/vertical_transition_level.rst

      └ defects/ ── perfect/
                  └ Va_O1_0/ ── absorption/

-Firstly, we create the :code:`absorption/` directory at the :code:`Va_O1_0/` and copy the vasp input files from :code:`Va_O1_0/`.
+First, create the :code:`absorption/` directory inside :code:`Va_O1_0/` and copy the VASP input files from :code:`Va_O1_0/`.
-Then, edit :code:`INCAR` to change :code:`NSW` to 1 and add the :code:`NELECT` tag with reducing it by 1 from the neutral one.
+Then, edit the :code:`INCAR` file by setting :code:`NSW = 1` and reducing the
+:code:`NELECT` value by 1 from the neutral state.
-Or one can type:
+Alternatively, use the following command:

 ::

     vise vs -uis NSW 1 --options charge 1 -d ../ -t defect

-After running vasp, we then create :code:`calc_results.json` using the following command in the :code:`absorption/` directory.
+After running VASP, generate :code:`calc_results.json` within the :code:`absorption/` directory by executing:

 ::

     pydefect cr -d .

-And, wee obtain :code:`gkfo_correction.pdf` and :code:`gkfo_correction.json` files with the following command.
+Then, generate the :code:`gkfo_correction.pdf` and :code:`gkfo_correction.json`
+files using the following command:

 ::

     pydefect_util gkfo -u ../../../unitcell/unitcell.yaml -iefnv ../correction.json -icr ../calc_results.json -fcr calc_results.json -cd 1

-With the :code:`pydefect_print` command, the correction energy is shown as follows:
+You can check the correction energy using the :code:`pydefect_print` command, which yields output like the following:

 ::